In this article

 the SDK calls registerForRemoteNotifications()

-on UIApplication
+on UIApplication.

 NOTES

-If you set IterableConfig.autoPushRegistration
+If you set IterableConfig.autoPushRegistration to false, the SDK does not

 automatically register for a device token.
 In this case: